50-26-Great Vocals

 Writer/Composer: Susan Gibson (1993)

-The harmony says it all.
+The 3-girl harmony says it all.
 These girls can really SING!
-These American multi-talented ladies play their own musical instruments, and their live concerts are sellouts, appealing to Country and Pop.
-Enormously popular from 1998 on, lead singer Natalie Maine’s catchy vocals are perfect for Country / Folk music, and their choice of material is ideal as they excel in female anthems of independence, attitude and even revenge.
-They embrace each song with open arms, and this one is without a doubt, one of their best…An enjoyable standout…Wow!
+These American multi-talented ladies play their own musical instruments, and their live concerts, all sellouts, appealed to Country / Folk and Pop.
+Enormously popular from 1998 on, lead singer Natalie Maine’s catchy, twangy, nasal vocals are perfect for Country / Folk music, and their choice of material is ideal for them as they excel in female anthems of independence, attitude, even revenge.
+They embody freedom and liberation, sometimes at their own risks.
+“She needs wide open spaces / Room to make her big mistakes / She needs new faces / She knows the high stakes.”
+They embrace each song with open arms, and this one is without a doubt, one of their best. …A Complete Joy Ride…Wow!

 47. TOP OF THE WORLD (1973)